jessitron/tree-parser-gui/README.md

 I have to learn some CSS to make it decent though

-clone, then 'npm install' and 'npm run start' -- it should tell you what port to hit.
+clone, then 'npm install' and 'npm run build' and 'npm run start' -- it should tell you what port to hit.

 select a parser (Java or Markdown), enter some text to parse, and submit. see the tree. thats as far as it is so far.